bx-r0/Game_Key_RE/Diablo_II/RE/README.md

 x = 0x02
 ```

-Referring to this as 'hashing' is obviously absurd as this is trivially reversible, however, it is memorable and the result is used like a hash so 🤷‍♂️.
+Referring to this as 'hashing' is obviously absurd as this is trivially reversible, the result is used like a hash so *shrug*.

 ### Checksum byte generation

-While the above 'hashing' is occurring a parallel check is occurring.
+Alongside the 'hashing' operation another check is also occurring.

-Code is below:
+Some python code of the overall operation is below:

 ```python
 x = map1 + map2 * 0x18